-Community Issues:
+Species specific Issues:

-All community-based issues in the first instance should be managed by the necessary animal representative.
+All community-based Species specific issues should in the first instance should be managed by the necessary animal representative.

-If not directly associated to an animal species then refer directly to the Secretary for further action.
+If not directly associated to an animal species then refer directly to the President/Secretary for further action.